-Risk Associated with Intrathecal Use Intrathecal administration of GBCAs can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
-The safety and effectiveness of Gadobutrol injection have not been established with intrathecal use.
-Gadobutrol injection is not approved for intrathecal use [see Dosage and Administration (2.2)].
+Risk Associated with Intrathecal Use

-5.2 Nephrogenic Systemic Fibrosis Nephragenic Systemic Fibrosis GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
-Avoid use of gadobutrol injection among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.
-The GBCA-associated NSF risk appears highest for patients with chronic, severe kidney disease (GFR < 30 mL/min/1.73m2) as well as patients with acute kidney injury.
-The risk appears lower for patients with chronic, moderate kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 60 to 89 mL/min/1.73m2).
+Intrathecal administration of GBCAs can cause serious adverse reactions including death, coma, encephalopaury, and seizares.
+The saley and intrathecal deadobutrol injection have not been established with intrathecal use.
+Gadobutrol injection is not approved for intrathecal use [see Dosage and Administration (2.2)] ration of GBCAs can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
+The safety and effectiveness of onenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of gadobutrol injectio CAS inclease the risk for inspiring systems intoisis (tast) almost patients with impaired entimation of intellings.
+Advice the global congress the diagnostic information is essential and not available with non-contrast MRI or other modalities.
+The GBCA-associated appears highest for patients with chronic, severe kidney disease (GFR < 30 mL/min/1.73m2) as well as patients with acute kidney injury.
+The risk appears highest for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little; if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little; if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2) and little; if any, for patients with chronic, mild kidney disease (GFR 30 to 59 mL/min/1.73m2).
+60 to 89 mL/min/1.73m2).
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.
-Report any diagnosis of NSF following gadobutrol injection administration to Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA (1-800-FDA-1088 or www.fda.gov/medwatch).
+Report any diagnosis of NSF following gadobutrol administration to Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA (1-800-FDA-1088 or www.fda.gov/medwatch).